akessela/Finding-Donors-for-CharityML/README.md

 ## Results<a name="results"></a>

-Please the notebook for analysis and results.
+Please see notebook for analysis and results.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>